Groupthink: Prevention

+Examples

 The Watergate scandal is an example of this.
 Before the scandal had occurred, a meeting took place where they discussed the issue.
 One of Nixon's campaign aides was unsure if he should speak up and give his input.
-If he had voiced his disagreement with the group's decision, it is possible that the scandal could have been avoided.Other examples of how groupthink could be avoided or prevented:After the Bay of Pigs invasion fiasco, President John F. Kennedy sought to avoid groupthink during the Cuban Missile Crisis using "vigilant appraisal".
+If he had voiced his disagreement with the group's decision, it is possible that the scandal could have been avoided.

+After the Bay of Pigs invasion fiasco, President John F. Kennedy sought to avoid groupthink during the Cuban Missile Crisis using "vigilant appraisal".
 During meetings, he invited outside experts to share their viewpoints, and allowed group members to question them carefully.
 He also encouraged group members to discuss possible solutions with trusted members within their separate departments, and he even divided the group up into various sub-groups, to partially break the group cohesion.
 Kennedy was deliberately absent from the meetings, so as to avoid pressing his own opinion.

 Cass Sunstein reports that introverts can sometimes be silent in meetings with extroverts; he recommends explicitly asking for each person's opinion, either during the meeting or afterwards in one-on-one sessions.
 Sunstein points to studies showing groups with a high level of internal socialization and happy talk are more prone to bad investment decisions due to groupthink, compared with groups of investors who are relative strangers and more willing to be argumentative.
 To avoid group polarization, where discussion with like-minded people drives an outcome further to an extreme than any of the individuals favored before the discussion, he recommends creating heterogeneous groups which contain people with different points of view.
 Sunstein also points out that people arguing a side they do not sincerely believe (in the role of devil's advocate) tend to be much less effective than a sincere argument.
 This can be accomplished by dissenting individuals, or a group like a Red Team that is expected to pursue an alternative strategy or goal "for real".